 Media Contact: LeAnn Waldroup

-Next in the season lineup is a showing of the “Halloween Laser Spooktacular” concert featuring a frighteningly good mix of tunes including “Monster Mash,” “Ghostbusters,” “Purple People Eater” and many more.
+Next in the season lineup is a showing of the “Fright Night Laser Concert” featuring classic “monster music” favorites like “Ghostbusters,” “Monster Mash” and “Thriller” that are sure to send a tingle down your spine!
 This fun, family friendly show will be presented on the following Friday evenings at 7 and 8 p.m.: Oct.
-18 and Oct.
-25.
+24 and Oct.
+31.

 O. Wayne Rollins Planetarium features a state-of-the-art GOTO Chronos Space Simulator star projector with a full-dome digital projection system, the Sky- Skan Definiti, in a 40-foot dome theater with 5.1 surround sound.
-Recently renovated with comfortable seating for 104, Rollins Planetarium offers public shows and educational opportunities for school groups throughout the year.
+With comfortable seating for 104, Rollins Planetarium offers public shows and educational opportunities for school groups throughout the year.
 Rollins Planetarium is located in the Maxwell Center on the YHC campus.

 If skies are clear, the YHC Observatory is open immediately after planetarium shows.
 The observatory features a Schmidt-Cassegrain telescope and is located around 1.5 miles from campus at Brasstown Valley Resort.
 Maps are available at the planetarium.
 Observing sessions last up to one hour and include a guided tour of the constellations.

 For more information about planetarium and observatory events, call (706) 379-5195 or visit yhc.edu/planetarium.